Ebors · Licensing & attributions

 If you read the Ebors source you’ll see calls into android.webkit.WebView and the AndroidX androidx.webkit compatibility layer; both of those are interfaces, not the engine itself.

-Third-party libraries (in the APK)
+Other third-party libraries (in the APK)

 Test-only dependencies (JUnit, org.json) are not compiled into the shipping APK and so are not redistributed.